What is Natural Perfume?

 Myth #1 - Natural perfume is unsophisticated

 When I talk to people about natural perfume, they share with me that they are reluctant to try it because they assume it is boring and uninspired fragrance with a heavy focus on ingredients like patchouli, lavender, rosemary or peppermint.
 Quite the contrary!
-I have over 300 botanicals I work with including rare and unique floral absolutes such as the gardenia absolute used in Gardenia 'Ono.
+I have over 300 botanicals I work with including rare and unique floral absolutes such as the gardenia absolute used in the Wit & West Reserve Perfume, Gardenia 'Ono.
 My goal as an indie natural perfumer is first and foremost to create sophisticated and unique perfumes.
 You may not necessarily find something that smells like the offerings available at the perfume counter inside a Nordstrom, but you might find something incredibly special that is unlike anything you have experienced before.
 Plus, you will not smell like everyone you know who bought the same mass-produced perfume that launched last season.

 Myth #2 - Perfume is not good if it does not last all day